kizashi1122/mail_address/README.md

 ## Usage

 It's almost the same as Mail::Address(Perl).
 But in this module, removed `comment` property from address class in version v1.0.0.
-Most people don't reallize comment I think.
+Most people don't realize comment I think.

 ```rb
 require 'mail_address'